tanzengehen/kirundi-lemmatize-search/README.md

 Then choose your preferred language for using the App: Rundi, English or German.
 And enter the path/to/file.txt you want to analyse.
 <img width=60% src="images/kirundi_nlp1.jpg">
-You'll get some statistics and a csv-file with the tagged text.
+You'll get some statistics and a csv-file with the tagged text, named "tag__filename.csv".
+In the same folder you'll find also the frequency distribution of lemmata of the text, named "fl__filename.csv".
 <img width=60% src="images/kirundi_nlp2.jpg">
 Then enter your text-search-query.
 <img src="images/kirundi_nlp3.jpg">
 If there are results you'll find a list of maximum 20 results in the terminal, but all results are stored in a txt-file.
 Starting with the number of the character where your searchterm was found in the text and surrounding text (previous and following 50 characters).
+The name of the results-file ends with your search query.
+In our example it's: "test_text0__(l)umugore_VERB_.txt".

+Atttention:
+Before tagging the program looks up if there is already a tagged file ("tag__filename.csv") in the folder "/results/tagged".
+Also before a search, it will look up in the folder "/results/searched" if this search was done already.
+That means, if you changed the text in your file delete the tag-file and the search-files of this text, because it won't refresh them.
+Or give your text-file an unused name.

 ## Support
 deki.kazinduzi(at)gmail.com